ndethore/ndethore.github.io/_posts/2016-01-21-writing-memory-efficient-swift-code.md

 ###Scenario #2 - One property is allowed to be nil and the other isn’t.

-Now, say the Intergalactic Empire Consulate require every Pilot to have a License Implent in order to maneuver a ship.
+Now, say the Intergalactic Empire Consulate require every pilot to have a implent in order to maneuver a ship.
 Let’s create our `Implent` class and update our `Pilot` class:

 ~~~swift